yashhashhrrreee/Fake-News-Detection-/README.md

 The Fake News Detection System project leveraged the following technologies:

 - Python: The primary programming language used for data preprocessing, model development, and application building.
-- Natural Language Processing (NLP) Libraries: Including NLTK, Scikit-learn, TensorFlow, and PyTorch for text analysis and modeling.
 - Data Visualization: Matplotlib and Seaborn were used for visualizing data and model performance.
-- Web Development Technologies: If applicable, web development tools and frameworks were used to create a real-time detection application.